Janella-codes/JanellaVanilla/_posts/items-list.md

 ## Phones:

-Please note that staff will not hae access to a telephone to make or receive calls, unless in the event of an emergency.
+Please note that staff will not have access to a telephone to make or receive calls, unless in the event of an emergency.
 Our emergency phone line at camp 213 - 300 - 2267.
 Messages are checked daily.
 Please give this to your loved ones or anyone that might need to get a message to you immediately.
 This phone will be monitored 24 hours a day.